ekmartinez/time_diff/README.md

-# time_diff
+# Time Diff

-Takes two times and returns the difference.
+Takes two times and returns the difference, taking into account one break hour.